DBD-research-group/BirdSet/README.md

 You can generate test reports by adding the flags `--html=report.html` or `--junitxml=report.xml` when running pytest.

 The default GPU is set to `0`.
-To specify a different GPU, use the `--device` flag, such as `--device=1,2`.
-This enables the Hydra override `trainer.devices=[1,2]` when running the test examples, ensuring that GPUs 1 and 2 are used in this case.
+To specify a different GPU, use the `--device` flag, such as `--device=2`.
+This enables the Hydra override `trainer.devices=[1,2]` when running the test examples, ensuring that GPUs 2 us used in this case.
+You can specify the number of CPU workers with the `--workers` flag, such as `--workers=4`, the default value is 1.

 Alternatively, you can use VS Code’s integrated testing functionality.
 Simply click the test tube (🧪) icon in the sidebar to access and run your tests interactively.